 While the coverage policies of Uber and Lyft seem comprehensive, they can often become a lot more complex when you file a claim.
-At D. Miller & Associates, PLLC, we can help you file your claim and fight for payment for your medical bills, property damage, and other losses after a rideshare crash.
-Call us at 713-850-8600 for a free consultation with an attorney.
+At D. Miller & Associates, PLLC™, we can help you file your claim and fight for financial recovery to address your medical bills, property damage, and other losses after a rideshare crash.

 You deserve to rest and recuperate after a car accident.
 You can leave the legal battles to our Uber and Lyft rideshare accident lawyers serving Texas.
 Call us for a free case evaluation.